bryankb10/open-source/Project.md

    - Allows user to choose different categories of the menu, such as main course, beverages, snacks
    - Users can see pictures and price for the menus
    - Users can choose what to order by pressing the picture of foods and drinks, as well as input the quantity
+   - An add-on screen will appear after pressing the menu to ask for add-ons such as soup, sauce, and others, the web will also ask the quantity of the order

 2. Implementation: